November 27,2015; Revised December 17, 2017; May 17, 2019; August 21, 2019; February 24, 2020

 - For example, a “Higgs boson” is just a packet of energy.

 - Matter and energy are essentially the same, related by the famous equation, E (energy) = m (mass) x c2, where c is the speed of light.
 Thus any small unit of matter is indistinguishable from a “packet of energy.”
 For example, the light we see comes in “packets” called photons.
-Thus photon is matter in this sense, and therefore everything in this world at the primary level can have the label “matter” or “energy.”
+Thus photon belongs to matter in this sense, and therefore everything in this world at the primary level can have the label “matter” or “energy.”

 - The distinction between “matter” and “energy” is blurred at this fundamental level.